Wendy Cook

 About me

-Hello, I’m Wendy, a bereavement counsellor specialising in pregnancy and baby loss.
-I work with individuals and couples who have experienced the death of a baby through miscarriage, stillbirth, perinatal loss, neonatal death and Sudden Infant Death Syndrome (SIDS).
-I also work with pregnancy after loss and involuntary childlessness.
+Hello, I’m Wendy, a counsellor specialising in pregnancy and baby loss.
+I work with individuals and couples who have experienced the death of a baby through miscarriage, termination for medical reasons (TFMR), stillbirth, perinatal loss, neonatal death or Sudden Infant Death Syndrome (SIDS).
+I also support people facing pregnancy and parenting after loss and those living with involuntary childlessness.

-The death of a baby can be devastating, and it often triggers difficult feelings and emotions with the effects being long lasting for you and those around you, sometimes with relationships becoming strained.
-Maybe you feel you don’t want to burden family, friends or other people with what’s happened, but want to talk about your baby and your experience?
+The death of a baby can be devastating and can bring intense, sometimes conflicting emotions that affect you and those around you, including your relationships.
+You may feel you do not want to burden family or friends with what has happened, yet long for a safe, compassionate space to talk about your baby and your experience.

-Perhaps you feel unsure of how to grieve, especially if your way of grieving feels different to everyone else?
-It can feel isolating when those around you don't seem to understand the depth of your pain or seem unwilling to talk about it.
+You might feel uncertain about how to grieve, especially if your way of grieving seems different from others.
+It can feel very isolating when people do not appear to understand the depth of your pain or are uncomfortable talking about it.

-Many clients say they want to get back to 'being themselves’ again but worry that their baby will be forgotten, or that life just doesn’t have the same meaning or purpose any more.
-I can help you voice your emotions so that you can move forward, enabling you get back to ‘being [a new] you’, regaining a new sense of purpose while keeping your baby in the hearts and minds of those who will walk alongside you in the years to come.
+Many clients say they want to feel like themselves again but worry their baby will be forgotten, or that life no longer has the same meaning or purpose.
+I can help you find words for your emotions and support you as you move, in your own time, towards a new sense of yourself and purpose, while keeping your baby present in your life and in the hearts and minds of those around you.

-As a result of bereavement, I can help with anxiety, depression, anger, fear, health related issues, identity issues, isolation, loss of future hopes and dreams, pregnancy related issues, relationships, self-esteem, stress, trauma, work related issues.
+Following pregnancy or baby loss, I can help with anxiety, depression, anger, fear, health-related concerns, identity issues, isolation, loss of future hopes and dreams, talking and being with other children, pregnancy-after-loss issues, relationship difficulties, low self-esteem, stress, trauma and work-related issues.

 Training, qualifications & experience